Byenna/Practice_writing_simple_Python_scripts/README.md

 # Practice_writing_simple_Python_scripts
 A few hands-on Scripts to help you practice writing simple Python scripts

-**Check the README.md of the specific branch for guidance**

-Script 1: User Input
-Write a script that asks the user to enter their name and then prints a greeting message with their name.

-Script 2: Temperature Conversion
-Write a script that asks the user to enter a temperature in Celsius and converts it to Fahrenheit.
-The conversion formula is: F = (C * 9/5) + 32, where F is the temperature in Fahrenheit and C is the temperature in Celsius.

-Script 3: Even or Odd
-Write a script that asks the user to enter an integer and then determines whether the number is even or odd.
-Print an appropriate message to the console.

-Script 4: Sum of Numbers
-Write a script that asks the user to enter a series of numbers (separated by commas) and calculates the sum of those numbers.
-Print the sum to the console.

-Script 5: Reverse a String
-Write a script that asks the user to enter a string and then prints the reverse of that string.

-Script 6: Factorial
+# A step by step guide on how to...

-Write a script that asks the user to enter an integer and calculates its factorial.
+**6 ...write a script that asks the user to enter an integer and calculates its factorial.
 The factorial of a non-negative integer n is the product of all positive integers less than or equal to n.
+Print the factorial to the console.**

+Step 1: Prompt the user for input
+Use the input() function to ask the user to enter an integer.
+Store the user input in a variable, let's call it "number".

+Step 2: Convert the input to an integer
+Since the input() function returns user input as a string, we need to convert "number" to an integer using the int() function.
+Assign the converted integer back to the "number" variable.

+Step 3: Calculate the factorial
+To calculate the factorial of a number, we can use a loop.
+Initialize a variable called "factorial" to 1.
+Then, use a for loop to iterate from 1 to "number" (inclusive).
+Multiply "factorial" by each number in the loop and update the value of "factorial" in each iteration.

+Step 4: Print the result
-Print the factorial to the console.
+Use the print() function to display the factorial to the console.

-Script 7: Fibonacci Sequence
-Write a script that asks the user to enter the number of terms they want in the Fibonacci sequence and then prints the sequence.
-The Fibonacci sequence is a series of numbers in which each number is the sum of the two preceding ones.
-The sequence starts with 0 and 1.

-Script 8: Prime Numbers
-Write a script that asks the user to enter an integer and determines whether it is a prime number.
-A prime number is a natural number greater than 1 that is divisible only by 1 and itself.
-Print an appropriate message to the console.

-Script 9: File Reader
-Write a script that reads a text file (you can create a sample text file with some content) and prints its contents to the console.
+Here's the complete script:

+# Step 1: Prompt the user for input
+number = input("Enter an integer: ")

+# Step 2: Convert the input to an integer
+number = int(number)

+# Step 3: Calculate the factorial
+factorial = 1
+for i in range(1, number + 1):
+    factorial *= i

+# Step 4: Print the result
+print("The factorial of", number, "is:", factorial)

+That's it!
+The script will prompt the user for an integer, calculate its factorial, and then print the factorial to the console.
+Let me know if you have any further questions.